aaronbieber/ssp/content/posts/2008-02-21-neutral-density-filters.markdown

 "one stop."

 I personally prefer that everything be expressed in stops, but since that isn't often the case, here's my explanation...
-After the jump.~~MORE~~
+After the jump.<!--more-->

 ## Neutral What?